30th June 2021

 In contrast, Craft is not an off-the-shelf solution - there are no plans or packages.
 Everything about a Craft site, from the design to the functionality, to the authoring experience, is designed and built from the ground up, so anything is possible!
 Because Craft has no limitations, it offers complete scalability, meaning that you don't need to re-platform if/as your ecommerce business grows.
 And with multi-lingual baked in, the world is literally your oyster!

-6. License fees
+5. License fees

 The Shopify platform is 'purchased' using a subscription-based model, meaning that as long as you are selling via Shopify, you have to pay their monthly fee.
-The fee is dependent on the plan taken, with the standard plans ranging from $29-$299/month.
-3rd party integrations in the form of 'Apps' available from the Shopify App store also demand a monthly fee, which is added to your subscription, meaning you can rack up a hefty monthly bill pretty quickly.
+The fee is dependent on the plan taken, with the standard plans ranging from £25-£344/month.

 Craft CMS and Craft Commerce also come at a cost, but the license fees at $299 and $999, respectively (and once you own them, you own them for life) are substantially more cost-effective.
-Updates are recommended annually and cost just $59 and $199/annum, respectively, after that.
+Updates are recommended annually and cost just $59 and $199/annum, respectively, after that!**

-Please note: Shopify is a fully hosted solution, so there is no additional cost for hosting and infrastructure, which is a requirement with Craft CMS +Craft Commerce.
+**Please note: Shopify is a fully hosted solution, so there is no additional cost for hosting and infrastructure, which is a requirement with Craft CMS +Craft Commerce.
+As mentioned above Craft Cloud is the ideal solution and costs just $240/month.

 If you would like to explore creating an ecommerce website with Craft Commerce, get in touch to speak to one of our team.
 We would be delighted to give you a demo, talk you through some of our recent Craft Commerce projects and show you first-hand how Craft Commerce can help you grow your ecommerce business.